Tribler/tribler/README.rst

 Second, install the `dependencies <doc/development/development_on_linux.rst>`_.

 Done!
-Now you can run tribler by executing the ``tribler.sh`` script on the root of the repository:
+Now you can run tribler by executing the ``src/tribler.sh`` script from the root of the repository:

 .. code-block:: bash

-    ./tribler.sh
+    ./src/tribler.sh

 On Windows, you can use the following command to run Tribler: